quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/refined_docs/book_notes/2A012---Reinforcement-Learning/2rla_part04_Upper-Confidenc.md

 :p What is the primary method used by gradient bandit algorithms to adjust their action preferences?
 ??x
-The primary method used by gradient bandit algorithms involves updating action preferences \(H_t(a)\) based on the difference between the reward and the baseline reward, proportional to the probability of taking the current action.
+The primary method used by gradient bandit algorithms involves updating action preferences $H_t(a)$ based on the difference between the reward and the baseline reward, proportional to the probability of taking the current action.
 This update ensures that actions with higher rewards are preferred more often.

 ```java
 // Pseudocode for updating action preferences in a gradient bandit algorithm